 When You Do Speak to Customers, Engage Them By Being Yourself

-Later that day, I passed by Joyce Bakeshop for a bite of something sweet.
+Later that day, I passed by a neighborhood bakeshop for a bite of something sweet.

 There was a server I hadn’t met before behind the counter — I later learned that his name is Mauricio — and a new type of pastry in the display case.

 “What would you like?”
 Mauricio asked with a smile that seemed warm and genuine.

 I pointed to the mystery item.
 “What’s that?”

 He looked me in the eye, smiled again, and said, “It’s called a Kovign amman.
 It’s made of croissant dough with a sugar glaze, so it’s crunchy on the outside and soft and sweet on the inside.
 It’s really delicious.”